data-8/fa25/reference.md

 ## Abbreviated Reference Sheet

-For Spring 2025, students will receive an abbreviated reference sheet for exams.
+For Fall 2025, students will receive an abbreviated reference sheet for exams.

 **Note:** Some concepts on the reference sheet is out of scope for the midterm, including but not limited to -- Bayes’ Rule, Correlation Coefficient, Regression Line in Standard Units, Percent of data within k SDs of the mean table